» The Study Of Black Families’ Response To COVID In The Support Of Mathematics Learning Skip to main content

 The Study Of Black Families’ Response To COVID In The Support Of Mathematics Learning

-COVID-19 has further exposed the racial inequalities within the U.S., notably in the disproportionate mortality rates of Black people.
-Black families must adapt to a new racialized landscape that includes the precarious intersections of public health, economic, and racial crises.
-This project uses a mixed methods case study design to amplify how Black families make decisions and leverage resources in support of their children’s mathematics education during COVID-19.
-This project will examine:
+The project: COVID-19 further exposed the racial inequalities within the U.S. This project used a mixed methods case study design to amplify how Black families make decisions and leverage resources in support of their children’s mathematics education during COVID-19.

 Maisie L. Gholson, assistant professor, School of Education, University of Michigan